preetham15/webpage_cons/README.md

-Developed a wbpage outline usinf
+Developed a wbpage outline using
 HTML, CSS, Flask